foxbunlong/WordpressThemeDemo/README.md

 3. Visit this page: <Wordpress local url>/movies/test/?query_func=mydb to see the result.
 The parameter for this page is 'query_func' might be:
   - '' : Blank to get list of posts
   - 'mydb': To execute custom db query getting list of product

+To test menu set in Wordpress admin page, follow these steps:
+1. Go to wp-admin, find Appearance > Customize
+2. Click on Menu > Create new menu
+3. Create link for custom page or custom post type
+4. Refresh home page to see the change in menu